VitaliyLPNU/csad2425ki404pavlosiukvp13/README.md

 ### Communication
 - **Serial Communication.**
-The Arduino will communicate with the Python application through a UART serial port to send and receive game data and inputs.
+The Arduino will communicate with desktop client app through an UART interface to send game status and receive user input.